-His missionary career later began at the Missionary Training Center in Provo where he was learning Spanish and preparing himself for a foreign mission to Mexico.
-However, God had different plans, as Elder Wilder became injured in a basketball game.
+His missionary career later began at the Missionary Training Center in Provo where he was learning Spanish and preparing for a foreign mission to Mexico.
+However, God had different plans, as Elder Wilder suffered a punctured lung in a basketball game.
 Church leaders decided it best to send him to Florida instead.
 A coincidence?
 Hardly.

 Next in line was Pastor Alan Benson.
 Micah hatched a plot where he and his companion missionary would convert this seemingly naïve pastor and then bring his entire congregation into the fold of the LDS Church.
 It was a brilliant plan, or so he thought.

 After presenting Mormonism’s “plan of salvation” one day while the pastor listened, Elder Wilder proverbially patted himself on his own back.
-Success was at hand.
-However, Pastor Benson remained unmoved and, at the end of their time together, he uttered words that ended up continually reverberating in Micah’s mind: “Read the Bible like a little child.”
+Success appeared to be at hand.
+However, Pastor Benson remained unmoved and, at the end of their time together, he uttered words that soon became a mantra to Micah: “Read the Bible like a little child.”